 Compensation for zoo director positions can vary widely based on the size and scope of the hiring institution, the geographic area where it is located, and the specific duties that are required of the director.

-According to employment site Indeed.com, the average salary for zoo directors was $99,000 in May of 2013.
-Other sources indicate that the salary range for director positions can vary from $75,000 at smaller institutions to more than $100,000 at mid-size and large facilities.
+According to "Comparably.com", the salary range for director positions can vary from $17,160 at smaller institutions to more than $197,513 at mid-size and large facilities.
 Directors with many years of experience or those with advanced training can expect to earn top dollar on the salary scale.

 Director candidates with significant experience or advanced degrees will continue to enjoy the greatest level of success when searching for senior management roles in this industry.